-Although state statutory and regulatory schemes establishing the three-tier system vary substantially, states generally fall into one of two categories: license states and control states.
+• Although state statutory and regulatory schemes establishing the three-tier system vary substantially, states generally fall into one of two categories: license states and control states.

 There are 32 license states that regulate alcohol distribution using a hierarchical licensing system through which these states approve and sell different licenses to businesses in each tier.
-California, for example, is a license state.

 Determining which licenses are needed is no easy task.
 It is common for states to require brewers, distributors and retailers to hold multiple licenses.
-Under a typical licensing scheme, brewers who brew beer in another state, but who wish to sell it in the license state, must obtain a manufacturer's license, or register with a regulatory body, in advance of signing a distribution agreement with a distributor to distribute its beer.

-Beer distributors/wholesalers are required to purchase a beer wholesaler's license, which allows for the distribution of beer only, but must purchase an additional license to distribute distilled spirits or wine.3 There are usually numerous types of retail licenses, as well as separate licenses for craft brewers4 and special events.
+Under a typical licensing scheme, brewers who brew beer in another state, but who wish to sell it in the license state, must obtain a manufacture's license, or register with a regulatory body, in advance of signing a distribution agreement with a distributor to distribute its beer.
+Beer distributors/wholesalers are required to purchase a beer wholesaler's license, which allows for the distribution of beer only, but must purchase an additional license to distribute distilled spirits or wine.
+There are usually numerous types of retail licenses, as well as separate licenses for craft brewers and special events.